Everyone talks about how important a healthy metabolism is for slimming down. But what is your metabolism, anyway?

-Speaking of cortisol… Emotional stress causes levels of the hormone cortisol to rise, which can negatively impact your metabolism.
+Speaking of cortisol… emotional stress causes levels of the hormone cortisol to rise.
+This can negatively impact your metabolism.
 Increased cortisol levels can cause increased belly fat as well as overeating.
 Believe it or not, taking at least 10 minutes out of your day for some quiet meditation can decrease stress dramatically and in turn, increase metabolism!

 Taking this quiet time to clear your mind upon waking, before bed, or even in the middle of the day as a quick break from work or the kids is all you need.
-Often, this can be done while taking a quick walk, helping to release endorphins as well.
+Or take a break during your day and try a walking meditation.
+This has the added benefit of exercise endorphins!

 This may sound surprising, but crash diets can slow your metabolism down even more!
-This is why they are generally only a temporary fix and usually don’t yield long-term results.
+This is why they are generally only temporary fixes and usually don’t yield long-term results.
 Crash diets cause you to lose muscle and water mass instead of fat, slowing down your metabolism.